Criteria for community law reform projects

 - The area in which the law applies: The Commission can only make recommendations about state laws.
 For more information on what is covered by state law and what is covered by federal law, visit the websites of the Victorian Government and the Australian Government.

-- The amount of community consultation that will be needed to fully consider the issue: Complex and controversial subjects or areas of law that do not have strong community consensus will generally not fit within community law reform projects.
+- Community consensus: Complex and controversial subjects or areas of law that do not have strong community consensus will generally not fit within community law reform projects.
 These types of issues require significant consultation and public debate to resolve.
 This is better suited to a government initiated reference or inquiry.

 - The law reform proposal’s likely public benefit: The Commission is interested in projects that will fix problems with the law that affect a significant proportion of the population or address problems faced by significantly disadvantaged members of the community.